JASON ARNOPP: AUTHOR + SCRIPTWRITER

 My latest novel is Ghoster.
 Before that was The Last Days Of Jack Sparks and the novella Beast In The Basement.

-Get my book American Hoarder free when you subscribe to my fortnightly newsletter!
+Get my book American Hoarder free when you subscribe to my monthly newsletter!

 FIND ME AT...